What the Options Market Tells Us About United Airlines Holdings

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $45.0 to $110.0 for United Airlines Holdings during the past quarter.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $33.0 to $95.0 for United Airlines Holdings over the recent three months.

 Analyzing Volume & Open Interest